Table of Contents

 The price structure for petroleum products

-The basic principle is that the pricing structure takes into account all relevant costs in the total supply chain.
+The basic principle is that the price structure takes into account all relevant costs in the entire supply chain.

-The Directorate-General for Energy calculates the maximum price for the following petroleum products:
+The General Directorate of Energy calculates the maximum price of the following petroleum products:

 • petrol (95 RON E5, 95 RON E10, 98 RON E5, 98 RON E10),